Here's what we are working on:READING and WRITING:

 - People fight injustice with actions such as protests and petitions to change laws.

 I can generate measurement data by measuring lengths of several objects to the nearest whole unit, or by making repeated measurements of the same object.
-I can show the measurements by making a line plot, where the horizontal scale is marked off in whole-number units.
+Show the measurements by making a line plot, where the horizontal scale is marked off in whole-number units.

-Some questions we will be answering this chapter:
+Some questions we will be answering this chapter are:

-How does making a bar graph help when solving problems about data?
+Lesson 8.5- How can drawing a diagram help when solving problems about length?